Projects Writings About

 Tbaba highlights the subtle importance of the wind in Filipino culture and the ingenuity in harnessing it.
 From the sails used to navigate ships from balangays to the galleon trade, to folk stories such as that of Amihan and Habagat, the seasonal monsoon wind patterns of the country.
 Wind simulations played an important role in curating how the wind would interact with the fabric, reflecting the central role it plays in our installation.

-Creating a Dynamic Social Space
+A Dynamic Social Space

 Tbaba’s design contributes to the public infrastructure of Dubai Design District by serving different social purposes.
 Apart from being an eye-catching installation, the fabric provides shade to people below it and redirects wind into the passageway it creates, creating a cool and comfortable environment.
 Its platform allows people to sit around it while also elevating those walking through the experience.